-This topic describes asymmetric keys in KMS.
-Unlike symmetric keys, asymmetric keys are usually used to verify digital signatures or encrypt sensitive information between systems with different trust levels.
+Unlike symmetric keys, asymmetric keys are used to verify digital signatures or encrypt sensitive information between systems with different trust levels.

-You can create asymmetric customer master keys (CMK) in KMS.
-An asymmetric key pair consists of a public and a private key, which are cryptographically related to each other.
-The public key can be made available for anyone to use, but the private key must be kept secure and used only by trusted users.
-Alibaba Cloud supports popular asymmetric key algorithms and provides high levels of data security by using strong encryption and digital signatures.
+An asymmetric key pair consists of a public key and a private key, which are cryptographically related to each other.
+The public key is available for all to use, but the private key must be kept secure and used only by trusted users.
+Alibaba Cloud supports popular asymmetric key algorithms and provides sufficient security strength to ensure the security of encrypted data and digital signatures.

-- An information receiver distributes a public key to a sender.
+- An information receiver distributes a public key to a transmitter.

-- The sender uses the public key to encrypt sensitive information.
+- The transmitter uses the public key to encrypt sensitive information.

-- The sender transmits the ciphertext generated from the sensitive information to the receiver.
+- The transmitter sends the ciphertext generated from the sensitive information to the information receiver.

-- The receiver uses the private key to decrypt the ciphertext.
+- The information receiver uses the private key to decrypt the ciphertext.

-The private key can only be used by the information receiver, which guarantees that the plaintext of the sensitive information cannot be intercepted and decrypted by unauthorized parties during transmission.
+The private key can be used only by the information receiver.
+This ensures that the plaintext of sensitive information cannot be intercepted and decrypted by unauthorized parties during transmission.
 This encryption method is widely used to exchange keys.
-For example, session keys are exchanged in Transport Layer Security (TLS), and encryption keys are exported and imported between different hardware security modules (HSMs).
+For example, session keys are exchanged in Transport Layer Security (TLS) handshakes, and encryption keys are exported and imported between different hardware security modules (HSMs).

-- Verifying data integrity: If the data does not match its signature, the data may be tampered with.
+- Verify data integrity.
+If the data does not match its signature, the data may be tampered with.

-- Verifying message authenticity: If a message does not match its signature, the message transmitter does not actually hold the private key.
+- Verify message authenticity.
+If a message does not match its signature, the message transmitter does not hold the private key.

-- Providing non-repudiation for signatures: If the data matches its signature, the signer cannot deny this signature.
+- Provide non-repudiation for signatures.
+If the data matches its signature, the signer cannot deny this signature.

 - A signer sends a public key to a receiver.

-- The signer uses the private key to sign data.
+- The signer uses the private key that matches the public key to sign data.

-- The signer sends the data and signature to the receiver.
+- The signer sends the data and signature to the message receiver.

-- After receiving the data and signature, the receiver uses the public key to verify the signature.
+- After the data and signature are received, the receiver uses the public key to verify the signature.

-KMS does not support automatic rotation of asymmetric CMKs.
-You can call the CreateKeyVersion operation to create a new key version in a specific CMK and generate a new pair of public/private keys.
-If you use a new key version for digital signature or data encryption, you must also distribute the new version of the public key.
+KMS does not support automatic rotation of asymmetric CMKs due to the limits of public and private keys.
+You can call the CreateKeyVersion operation to create a key version in a specific CMK and generate a new pair of public and private keys.
+If you use a new key version to generate a digital signature or encrypt data, you must also distribute the new version of the public key.